-There will be a written exam at the last day of class.
+Grading is based on two parts.
+An oral presentation that takes place in the Übung will count towards 20% of the grade.
+A written exam at the last day of class will make the rest 80%.
 The exam will cover the content of the lecture and the literature listed in the required reading list that will be made available to enrolled students on the first day of class.
 The the exam questions will be in English.
 You are allowed to bring a language dictionary into the exam but you are not allowed to bring notes.